 St Pauls Learning Centre is home to many organisations.
 Please see details on the tenants and the nature of their work below:

 CCBED help people to increase their skills and develop their careers through mentoring and training courses aimed at building learners' confidence, knowledge and business potential.
 They aim to support learners with their transition into either employment or enterprise.
 By promoting self-employment as a feasible work option, they also create successful local businesses in Bristol.

 The Bristol Disability Equality Forum (BDEF) is a Disabled People-led membership organisation.
 They provide disability equality advice and consultancy to the statutory sector and campaign for disability equality.
 Membership to BDEF is open to any Disabled person living, working or studying in the Bristol area and all are encouraged to get involved in the Forum’s work.

 LGBT Bristol is the brand name for The Bristol Lesbian, Gay, Bisexual and Transgender Forum established in 1994.
 They are core funded by Bristol City Council, Safer Bristol for Hate Crime and Lloyds Foundation/Public Health funding for Walk Out.
 Their aim is to challenge homophobia, biphobia and transphobia in Bristol and the wider community, to publicise and promote, events and information targeted at the LGBT community, and to enable the community to have a voice and influence in local consultations and policy making.
-They are also actively seeking further funding to support new LGB and T support groups.
-Click here to find out more.
+They are also actively seeking further funding to support new LGBT support groups.

 The Makershed is a supportive learning and making environment offering workshops and courses in woodworking, joinery, upholstery, DIY and carving.